manavmalhotra123/Threading-Python/README.md

 ------------ Race Conditions --------
 It occurs when more than one thread working on same data simuntaneously which lead to inconsistency in data

+Folder RaceCondition
+File:
+1. fakedatabase.py
+contains the code without any race condition.

+2. race_condition.py
+contains the code which is demonstrating the race condition as the copy of updating variable is not made which means they need to share the same variable